-Attorneys who a contemplating taking on clients who were the victims of a foreign driver’s wrong doing and have little information on the defendant, should not turn down the client until considering all of the above.
+Attorneys who are contemplating taking on clients that were the victims of a foreign driver’s wrong doing and have little information on the defendant, should not turn down the client until considering all of the above.

-If you need assistance serving process upon a foreign driver, contact the professional at Legal Language today.
+If you need assistance serving process upon a foreign driver, contact the professional at Legal Language.

 Cederberg Law: How Many Car Accidents Will I Have in My Lifetime?
 2019; https://cederberglaw.com/how-many-car-accidents-will-i-have-in-my-lifetime/

 US Travel Association: Travel And Tourism Overview (2018); https://www.ustravel.org/system/files/media_root/document/Research_Fact-Sheet_US-Travel-and-Tourism-Overview.pdf